rachana5/traefik-challenge/documentation.md

 - For Docker, check the logs using the command: `docker logs traefik`
 - For Kubernetes, check the logs using the command: `kubectl logs -n default -l app.kubernetes.io/name=traefik`

+If you are using Docker Desktop on Windows, you may also get this error if the Traefik image version in your `docker-compose.yml` is `v3.0`.
+Try using `image: traefik:v3` instead.